nuts-foundation/nuts-node/SECURITY.md

 ## Supported Versions

-The last 2 released versions are supported (e.g. if the last version is v5.0.1, v4 and v5 are supported).
+The last 2 major versions are supported (e.g. if the last version is v5.0.1, v4 and v5 are supported).

 Important security fixes are backported to supported versions.